 Fuel payment – This is like the conventional gas station pump credit card payment except that the charge is being made electronically via a Wi-Fi connection.
 The only need for low latency in this scenario is the potential delays that would be objectionable to the driver before pumping can begin.

-[ref TBD]
+[ref 11-11-0023-02-00ai-use-case-senario-for-tgai.pptx]